RosieMable/computer-vision-studies/README.md

 # Computer Vision Studies
-Where I learn mode on Computer Vision, ML and Python.
+Where I learn more about Computer Vision, Image Processing, ML and Python.